Karlyweatherstein/lets-grow/README.md

 ## Description

-1. Using the site, a user must create a log in.
+1. Using the site, a user can read about the company, see the trainers and the shop
+2. A user can create a login
+3. A user must create a log in to view their cart or add anything to it
-2. Once created the user can click through our store front to find a tutor or self help!
+4. Once created, the user can click through our store front to find a tutor or self help!

 ## Usage